 Since we all love traveling during the winter holiday break—and nothing sours the winter cheer like expensive flights—here are essential tips to help you get the cheapest flight possible for your holiday travel.

-Why are New Year’s flights so expensive?
+First, why are New Year’s flights so expensive?

-Flights for New Year's are so expensive due to the simple laws of supply and demand: a lot of people want to fly, and airlines only have so many seats, so prices go up.
+In most years*, flights for New Year's are so expensive due to the simple laws of supply and demand: a lot of people want to fly, and airlines only have so many seats, so prices go up.

 Specifically, the three-week period around Christmas and New Year’s is typically the most expensive time to fly all year.
 Typically starting around December 17th and lasting through January 7th or so.